- Safety and Security

 What does the "Secure" part of OSU secure mean?

 The secure part means that any data you send over the wireless connection is encrypted.
-Browsers and websites can encrypt the data that they send anyway which happens on most or all sites that transfer any sensitive information.
-The encryption done by the wireless network is another layer of security that helps protect your sensitive information.
+Browsers and websites can encrypt the data transmissions themselves, which happens on most or all sites that transfer any sensitive information.
+You can determine if a website is encrypting information when the URL indicates an HTTPS connection, as opposed to an unencrypted HTTP connection (S stands for secure).
+The encryption done by the wireless network is another layer of security that helps protect your sensitive information on all websites.
 The following is more technical information which is unnecessary for the use of the wireless networks.

-Sending this through a https (s stands for secure) connection will be encrypted on your computer and sent through the network.
+Data sent through an HTTPS connection will be encrypted on your computer and sent through the network.
 Anybody with the correct software would be able to see where you were sending the information to but not the actual information being sent. (more technically the header information will not be encrypted but the data will be).

 Secured Wireless (OSU_Secure):

-Sending this data through a HTTP connection will still result in everything being encrypted.
+Data sent through either type of connection will still result in everything being encrypted.
 Anybody with the correct software will be able to see that you are sending and receiving data but they will not be able to tell where you are sending it or what information you are sending (including usernames and passwords).